 Independence Day in the United States, also known as the Fourth of July or simply July 4th, is a federal holiday.
-The holiday is always celebrated on July 4th, although when July 4th falls on a Saturday or Sunday, the federal holiday day off is extended to Friday or Monday respectively.
+The holiday is always celebrated on July 4th, although when July 4th falls on a Saturday or Sunday, the federal "day off" is extended to Friday or Monday, respectively.

-In celebration of the adoption of the Declaration of Independence on July 4, 1776, Independence Day traditions include patriotic parades, concerts, outdoor picnics and other events, many culminating with spectacular fireworks.
+Independence Day traditions include patriotic parades, concerts, outdoor picnics, fairs, festivals, and other events, many culminating with spectacular fireworks.

 Busy Vacation Time